By Captain James R. Watson

 When covering the corner of an arc shape, the edge may still not stay down.
 In these instances I’ll slit the edge, producing a dart, until it cooperates.
 I’ll wait a few more hours and then apply another coat to fill the weave of the tape as well as to inspect for wrinkles or bubbles which can be resolved at this time.

 Sand the cured tape with 50-grit sandpaper on a sanding block to feather the selvaged edge.
 If the edge has got to blend, thicken a mixture of epoxy with 410 Microlight® and apply it with a wide putty knife.

-WEST SYSTEM BIAXIAL TAPE
+WEST SYSTEM Biaxial Tape

 727 Biaxial Tape is 4″ wide, 15 oz (per square yard) electrical grade fiberglass referred to as E glass.
 Biaxial is essentially two layers of unidirectional fiberglass placed 45° to the ‘0’ axis off the roll.
 The layers are held together with a light stitching, thus it is referred to as a stitched tape.
 It should not be confused with braid, which is woven.
 Biaxial has good utility as the strands are oriented to allow the tape to pass over a tighter corner.
 Biaxial is generally stronger on a per thickness basis than a woven fabric.
 727 is .018″ per tow in thickness and has a specific gravity of 2.54.
-Woven tape has half its fibers taking the full brunt of the bend whereas with biaxial they pass as a more gradual 45° angle.
-However, Biaxial materials will take more filling with resin or fillers to finish smooth.
+The woven tape has half its fibers taking the full brunt of the bend whereas with biaxial they pass as a more gradual 45° angle.
+However, biaxial materials will take more filling with epoxy or fillers to finish smooth.